johnthebelovedcoder/ContraLock/docs/email-notification-system.md

-# Delivault Email Notification System
+# ContraLock Email Notification System

 ## Overview

-The Delivault Email Notification System provides comprehensive transactional and alert email capabilities for the platform.
+The ContraLock Email Notification System provides comprehensive transactional and alert email capabilities for the platform.
 It supports various notification types with professionally designed HTML templates to ensure a consistent and trustworthy user experience.

 ## Architecture